PowerGridModel/power-grid-model/docs/components.md

 * type name: `generic_voltage_sensor`

-`generic_voltage_sensor` is an abstract class for symmetric and asymmetric voltage sensor.
+`generic_voltage_sensor` is an abstract class for symmetric and asymmetric voltage sensor and derived from {hoverxreftooltip}`components.md#sensor`.
 It measures the magnitude and (optionally) the angle of the voltage of a `node`.

 | name | data type | unit | description | required | input | update | output | valid values |
 | --- | --- | --- | --- | :---: | :---: | :---: | :---: | :---: |